erred/uva-rp2/report/report.md

 However, due to various limitations, such as poorly behaving client or server library restrictions, it may not be possible to associate client UDP packets with a TCP session.
-For this reason, a TURN session is started on demand upon an incoming client UDP packet.
+For this reason,
+a new TURN session is started on demand upon an incoming client UDP packet, keyed by the client's source address.
-All UDP packets then share the same TURN session, this, along with the fact that TURN does not allow the closing of connections, means that allocations will slowly leak.
-Additionally, due to the shared session and connectionless nature of UDP, multiple clients cannot connect to the same destination as there is no way to determine the intended destination of a returning packet.
-With additional complexity and performance costs, this restriction can be lifted by starting new TURN sessions keyed by client source addresses.
+However, this may slowly leak sessions as the aforementioned inability to associate with control channels means there is no point at which the session can be safely shut down.

 For TCP, a TURN session can be started per SOCKS connection, and the connection oriented nature means it is much more straightforward to relay the packets.
-However, this approach may run into per user session quotas if the TURN relay has it configured.
+However, this approach may run into per user session quotas, if the TURN relay has it configured, earlier than UDP as there is absolutely no session reuse.

 ### reverse